-Eagle Scout Approval Process
+Life to Eagle Scout Rank Process

 From the time a Scout passes his Life Scout Board of Review, he may begin to complete the requirements for the Eagle Scout Rank.
 These requirements include completing any of the outstanding 21 merit badges needed for the rank, serving in a position of responsibility in the unit, as well as being active in their Troop for a period of 6 months.
 Only, and only after achieving the Rank of Life Scout must plan, develop, and give leadership in a service project of your choice.